How To Qualify for First-Time Home Buyer Loans and Grants: 2023

 Good Neighbor Next Door

-The U.S. Department of Housing and Urban Development (HUD) runs the Good Neighbor Next Door program, which provides significant discounts on homes for public employees like teachers, firefighters, emergency medical technicians (EMTs), and law enforcement officers.
+The U.S. Department of Housing and Urban Development (HUD) operates the Good Neighbor Next Door program, offering significant discounts on homes for public employees like teachers, firefighters, EMTs, and law enforcement officers.
 Eligible individuals can receive a discount of 50% off the list price of a home in revitalization areas.
 In return, the buyer must commit to living in the property as their sole residence for 36 months.
+While this program has its own set of qualifications, it’s worth noting that these can differ from typical first-time home buyer loan requirements.

 HomePath Ready Buyer